hellosayak/AWSGLUE/README.md

-# PySpark-Installation
+# AWS Glue Jobs

-This repository houses the installation steps PySpark on Jupyter and on Google Colab
+This repository houses the various Glue jobs written in PySpark